Siamese Object Tracking for Unmanned Aerial Vehicle: A Review and Comprehensive Analysis: Introduction

-\Remark To the best of our knowledge, this work is the first to extensively compare the performance of Siamese trackers on the typical UAV onboard processor, aiming to achieve comprehensive Siamese object tracking analysis for the UAV-based remote sensing.
-In addition, it is also the first to qualitatively and quantitatively compare SOTA Siamese trackers for UAV-based remote sensing.
+\Remark To the best of our knowledge, this work is the first to extensively compare the performance of Siamese trackers on the typical UAV onboard processor, aiming to achieve comprehensive Siamese object tracking analysis for the UAV-based intelligent transportation systems.
+In addition, it is also the first to qualitatively and quantitatively compare SOTA Siamese trackers for UAV-based intelligent transportation systems.
 Moreover, with the results drawn from the aforementioned summaries and comparisons, this work first thoroughly analyzes the existing problems and discusses the potential improvement directions of promising Siamese trackers.